 Unfortunately, I have not found a state or federal program that will provide them if this is something you can not purchase.
 Remember, fire extinguishers are recommended not required in a Home Fire Safety Plan.

 We hope by giving you our Home Fire Safety Plan and these three simple steps encourages you to carve out the time needed to get this important plan done for you and your family’s safety.
+If you haven’t checked the levels of Radon in your home check out our blog on Make Radon Testing Part of Your Spring Home Check-up.

 Blessings from our home to yours – until next time